 - Whisk the milk and flour together in a separate bowl.
 Pour into the soup and stir well.
 Cover and simmer for 15 more minutes, stir occasionally.

 - Finally, stir in the ground black pepper, lemon juice and sour cream or Greek yogurt.
 Mix together and allow to heat over low heat, about 5 minutes.
 Do not boil.
 Add fresh parsley to the top for garnish and serve with crusty warm bread.

-1) Use real lemon juice instead of the bottled kind.
+1) Use real lemon juice instead of bottled lemon juice.

 2) You can substitute fresh parsley with dried but only use two teaspoons.

-Make sure you sign up to receive new posts because you might miss out on something life-changing like The Most Delicious Meatloaf Ever.
-If you don’t think a recipe will change your life, then you haven’t tried the right one!
+Make sure you sign up to receive new posts because you might miss out on something life-changing like Smoked Salmon Chowder.
+If you don’t think a recipe will change your life, then you haven’t tried the right one.

-Let us know if you made the recipe in the comments below and how you liked it.
+Let us know if you made the recipe in the comments below and if you thought it was the best Hungarian mushroom soup recipe.
 Enjoy!

 Thanks for stopping by.